 Offering the largest special car database and community in the world, COACHBUILD.com is the leading encyclopedia and forum dedicated to unique cars, the art of automotive design and Special Coachbuilding.
 We highlight the numerous designers and coachbuilding companies that created so many wonderful pieces of automotive artwork throughout the decades.

 Since 2008 we have built up a unique position in the specialized automotive field.
-The extensive COACHBUILD.com resources have become an authorative benchmark on the web, attracting 2,5 million unique visitors per year and 70.000 pageviews per day.
+The extensive COACHBUILD.com resources have become an authoritative benchmark on the web, attracting 2,5 million unique visitors per year and up to 100.000 pageviews per day.
 The site found its way to a vast audience of automotive enthusiasts and professionals, including connoisseurs, owners, buyers, collectors, and many who have in any way been involved in the creation or restoration process.

 All our visitors share the same passion: historic and unique automobiles and their designers.

 Through our continuing editorial efforts we aim at offering a complete as possible Special Coachbuilding ENCYCLOPEDIA (13.500 images and counting), serving as an open platform and information source for everyone interested.
 The enthusiastic reader contributions in our Special Coachbuild FORUM (over 1200 coachbuilders, 12.000 topics, 75.000 posts, 150.000 images) indicate that the topic of Special Coachbuilding is very much alive.